gecko0307/bt/README.md

 The main reason I created this was to replace an in-house tool with my own so that I could run old banners and independently start new projects with a compatible layout.

-Waring: this is NOT and end user web app!
+Waring: this is NOT an end user web app!
 It is meant to be run locally for development purposes only, not on a real server.

 ## Features
 * ✔️ Project initialization, custom templates